canonical-web-and-design/developer.ubuntu.com/templates/pages/community/index.md

 Above and beyond code there are many more ways to contribute to the Ubuntu community, documentation, testing, organising local events, will you let your imagination be the limit?

+To contribute documentation:
+* For Ubuntu Core
+* For snapcraft.io

+To contribute questions and answers
+Link to AskUbuntu

-[Check out the community site for options](http://community.ubuntu.com/)
+To organise or setup a workshop/meetup go to community/developer/workshops [Check out the community site for options](http://community.ubuntu.com/)

+To contribute snapcraft parts